This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 The most support I receive is from working together with an Endocrinologist to adjust insulin.

-To treat my Diabetes I use a Medtronic MiniMed 630G insulin pump with Humalog U-100 Vials and Glucose test strips for checking blood sugar levels.
-I also take Armour Thyroid for my thyroid condition
+To treat my Diabetes I use a Medtronic MiniMed 630G insulin pump with Humalog U-100 Vials and glucose test strips for checking blood sugar levels.
+I also take Armour Thyroid for my thyroid condition.

 I manage my diabetes very well, although had my pitfalls over the years.
 My current A1C is 7.0, although I know that could be better controlled.